 Read Carol’s personal experience of several clinical trials of new treatments.

-Disadvantages of taking part in a clinical trial
+Potential disadvantages of taking part in a clinical trial

-Some of the factors you should consider include:
+Some things you should consider include:

 - If it becomes obvious one group is doing much better than the other, the trial might close early and everyone might switch to the better treatment if possible.

-If you decide to take part after this, you need to sign a consent form.
+If you decide to take part after you have considered everything, you need to sign a consent form.
 Signing the form gives your informed consent.
 This means that you understand what is involved in the trial and agree to take part.